InsertKoinIO/koin/docs/reference/koin-android/dsl-update.md

 }

 val mvpModule = module {
-    // Simple Presenter with injected parameyers
+    // Simple Presenter with injected parameters
     factory { (id: String) -> FactoryPresenter(id, get()) }
     // also declared like this
     factory<FactoryPresenter>()